marginal23326/Manga-Viewer/README.md

 # Manga Viewer

 ## Overview
 This is a continuous vertical manga viewer website that provides a user-friendly interface to browse through pages/images automatically organized into chapters.
-It features a navigation bar, lightbox view, image zoom capabilities, shortcuts, and more—all designed to run locally.
+It features a navigation bar, lightbox view, quick scroll, image zoom capabilities, shortcuts, and more—all designed to run locally.

 ## Features
 - **Homepage**: Add different manga to the homepage and easily manage and switch between them.